26hoffmt/26hoffmt.github.io/_posts/2025-12-18-Topography-Board.md

 ### Challenges and how I overcame them

 This project was very difficult due to the fact that it was a very new concept to me.
 I had not used a cnc machine in a couple years and had never used aspire before, so making this project was a learning moment and a challenge.
-When I figured out how to make my map using aspire I milled it, but it didn't work and the mill kept going above the wood.
-Me and Mr.D figured out the issue and switched the setting so that my map worked correctly.
+When I figured out how to make my map using aspire I milled it, but it didn't work and the mill kept trying to mill the air above the wood.
+Me and Mr.D figured out the issue and switched the setting in my aspire file so that my map worked correctly.